Information and advice to help commercial developers and householders applying for planning permission.

 Good homes charter

-Our Good homes charter - June 2015 document sets out what we expect from developers of mixed tenure homes in Rushmoor through good practice and our planning requirements.
+Our good homes charter - June 2015 document sets out what we expect from developers of mixed tenure homes in Rushmoor through good practice and our planning requirements.
 We encourage all developers to sign up.
-For more information, please contact our Planning team using the contact details on this page.
+For more information, please contact our Planning team using the contact details below.

 Site visits by the Development Management Committee

-Sometimes, our Development Management Committee want to visit the site of a proposed development before deciding on a planning application.
+Our Development Management Committee may want to visit the site of a proposed development before deciding on a planning application.
 Our page, site visits by the Development Management Committee gives more information on what happens during a visit.

 Contact us